 About the Williams Institute and the Williams Reading Room:

 The Williams Institute Reading Room and Collection is a program of the Charles R. Williams Institute on Sexual Orientation Law.
-The Williams Institute is a national think tank dedicated to the field of sexual orientation law and public policy.
+The Williams Institute is a national think tank dedicated to the field of sexual orientation and gender identity law and public policy.
 It advances law and public policy through rigorous, independent research and scholarship.

 About this Guide: